 As a graduate of the University of Colorado-Boulder with a major in Ecology and Evolutionary Biology, I love all types of science and mathematics, as well as writing, philosophy and music.
 I believe in an individualized approach to learning, one that is based on student's strengths and goaled towards developing solid study habits and critical thinking skills.
 Teaching a student how to think and study independently fosters confidence, increases motivation, and yields consistently high marks over time.
 By combining the use of visual aids, analogies, mnemonic devices, classic conditioning, and making material relatable to personal interests and everyday life, learning can become a fun and rewarding process.

-University of Colorado Boulder - Bachelors, biology
+Undergraduate Degree: University of Colorado Boulder - Bachelors, Biology, General

 What is your teaching philosophy?